Many

 uniform results in the two modes.

-systems (such as Dolby Surround), real or artificial stereo
+matrix surround systems (such as Dolby Surround), real or

-reverb tends to spread across the rear channel quite naturally
+artificial stereo reverb tends to spread across the rear channel

-as a result of the way in which the rear-channel information
+quite naturally as a result of the way in which the rear-channel

-is encoded and decoded.
-Altering its stereo width controls
+information is encoded and decoded.
+Altering its stereo width

-the front-back balance, narrowing the reverb pulls it to the
+controls the front-back balance, narrowing the reverb pulls

-front, and increasing the width pushes more to the sides and
+it to the front, and increasing the width pushes more to the

-reverb units have a single input and a stereo output, and
+stereo digital reverb units have a single input and a stereo

-this often causes people to wonder how the reverberation can
+output, and this often causes people to wonder how the reverberation

-be 'true stereo' with only a mono input.
-The answer is simple
+can be 'true stereo' with only a mono input.
+The answer is

-if you consider the real situation of a sound source within
+simple if you consider the real situation of a sound source

-there's only one sound source, yet the reverberation will
+someone claps, there's only one sound source, yet the reverberation

 stereo microphone array -- a mono input to the room and a